 The Z-Wave Alliance certifies every Z-Wave product to ensure they work together seamlessly, regardless of the brand.
 This means you can mix and match Z-Wave smart plugs, light switches, sensors, and thermostats from different manufacturers without worrying about compatibility issues.

 As smart home integrator Jonathan Reeve puts it, “For clients who want a ‘set it and forget it’ smart home, I almost always recommend a Z-Wave backbone.
-The reliability of the mesh network and its independence from the often-unstable home Wi-Fi is a game-changer for long-term satisfaction.”
+The reliability of the mesh network and its independence from the often-unstable home Wi-Fi is a major upgrade for long-term satisfaction.”

 Z-Wave vs. Wi-Fi Smart Plugs: Which is Right for You?